conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Changes introduced in the library sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First, please note that we are using `other branch
+First, please note that we are using `another branch
 <https://github.com/conan-io/libhello/tree/package_info>`_ from the **libhello** library.
 Let's check the library's *CMakeLists.txt*: